robu/design2023/content/index.md

 The craziest one so far was a 12 hectar property, pretty much in the middle of the forest.
 It claimed to be one of the country's largest privately owned completely fenced-in properties, and had fallow deer (Swe: "Dovhjortar") planted on the property.
 It also had a pond of significant size, where both fish and crayfish could be found.

 We didn't buy it, but we still talk about it, so maybe we should have?

+(By the way, if you still miss some typical work related info, my LinkedIn profile is linked in the footer below.)